saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 sb install preinstall
 ```

-In my case there were no kernel updates required, so the preinstall didn’t reboot:
+In my case there were no kernel updates required, so the preinstall didn’t reboot.

-I am already logged in as the user I specified in accounts.yml, so I didn’t have to log out of the root account and log back in as chaz.
+I am already logged in as the user I specified in `accounts.yml`, so I didn’t have to log out of the `root` account and log back in as `chaz`.
 If you specified a new account that the preinstall created, you need to log out and log in as that account.

-I then set up rclone remote as usual.
+I then set up the rclone remote as usual.

 Next, I ran saltbox setup: